Candice Swanepoel Gets Wet In The Tiniest Green Bikini

 The Inquisitr also shared a snap of the mom of two rocking a nude and leopard-print bikini in another photo posted to Instagram while she showed off a whole lot of skin.

-But her amazing bikini body has certainly taken a lot of work from the star, who’s become one of Victoria’s Secret’s most recognisable models.
+But her amazing bikini body has certainly taken a lot of work from the star, who’s become one of Victoria’s Secret’s most recognizable models.

 “I like to change it up, I do yoga, swimming, boxing and I have just started paddle boarding but I think that Pilates is my favorite,” Swanepoel previously told Vogue France of her go-to workouts.